atomix/atomix/README.md

 the endpoints the nodes within the CopyCat cluster use to communicate with one another.
 CopyCat provides a number of different [protocol](#protocols) and [endpoint](#endpoints) implementations.

+Additionally, CopyCat cluster membership is dynamic, and the `ClusterConfig` is `Observable`.
+This means that if the `ClusterConfig` is changed while the cluster is running, CopyCat will pick up the membership change and replicate the cluster configuration in a safe manner.

 Now that the cluster has been set up, we simply create a `CopyCat` instance, specifying an [endpoint](#endpoints) through which the outside world can communicate with the cluster.